Augusta Clemens Tolles McClure, 45 year resident of Orinda, dies at 84.

 and Japan; in addition, she cherished the memories of attending the World Conferences sponsored by the Earthquake Enginneering Research Institute

 (EERI) particularly those held in Rio de Janeiro, Brazil and Rome, Italy.

 She is survived by her four children: Ted McClure of Albany, California; Anne McClure Kaplan (Andrew) of Bel Air, California; R. Coke McClure (Tamara) of Pocatello, Idaho; and Julia McClure Del Guzzo (Luciano) of Scarsdale, New York; and her six grandchildren: Frank Edward McClure, Catherine Anne Marie McClure Smith (Chris), Justin Spencer Kaplan, Matthew Francois Del Guzzo, David Delbert McClure and Christina Anne Del Guzzo.
 Her great-grandson, Cole Smith, lives in Idaho Falls, Idaho.
 In addition, her sister, Jane Tolles Whitman, of Boise, Idaho survives her as well as two nieces and four nephews.

 A memorial service will be held Friday, October 5th at 11:00 a.m. at the Lafayette-Orinda Presbyterian Church, 49 Knox Drive, Lafayette, California conducted by the Rev. Dr. Peter Whitelock.
 Inurnment will be at a later time at the Canyon Hill Cemetery, Caldwell, Idaho.

 In lieu of flowers, donations in honor of Augusta T. McClure's life may be sent to the Frank Church Institute at Boise State University, 1910 University Drive, Boise, Idaho 83725; contact (208) 426-2941

-To send flowers to the family of Augusta McClure, please visit Tribute Store
+To plant a tree in memory of Augusta McClure, please visit Tribute Store